Smooth-E/aurora-todolist/README.md

 1. *If it did not exist before*, create a new catalog for your language by copying the base file [translations/harbour-todolist.ts](translations/harbour-todolist.ts).
    Then add the new translation to [harbour-todolist.pro](harbour-todolist.pro).
-2. Add yourself to the list of contributors in [qml/pages/AboutPage.qml](qml/pages/AboutPage.qml).
+2. Add yourself to the list of translators in [TRANSLATORS.json](TRANSLATORS.json), in the section `extra`.
 3. (optional) Translate the app's name in [harbour-todolist.desktop](harbour-todolist.desktop) if there is a (short) native term for it in your language.